Regulations Concerning Student Sponsored Events

-- All materials to be posted by student organizations must be approved by the Public Information Office, RDMT 201 and stamped at the Dandini Campus, RDMT 315.
+- All materials to be posted by student organizations must be approved by the Marketing Office, RDMT 201 and stamped at the Dandini Campus, RDMT 315.

 - All materials must clearly designate the sponsoring organization, contact name, and contact phone number or email address.

 - Material may be authorized for posting only on bulletin boards located outside classrooms unless designated for department use only.
 Any material posted in unauthorized locations, or without being stamped, is subject to removal.

 - Material may not be posted on doors, painted surfaces, classrooms, or outside of buildings.
 Bulletin boards outside classrooms are available for the posting of material on a space available basis.
 Sponsors are responsible for the removal of their material after the expiration date or once the material becomes obsolete.
 Any obsolete material may be removed by any member of the College staff.